Dolaran/SelfAssessment/Skills/NodeJS.md

   - Fetch API: : 🎓 known
   - IncomingMessage
   - SQL injection: 👂 heard
-  - noDelay
+  - noDelay: 🎓 known
-  - keep-alive
+  - keep-alive: 🎓 known
   - ALPN
   - SNI callback
-  - SSL certificates: 🎓 known
+  - SSL certificates: 🖐️ used
-  - Protocol agnostic approach
+  - Protocol agnostic approach: 🖐️ used
 - Technique and tools
-  - Native test runner:🎓 known
+  - Native test runner: 🖐️ used
-  - Logging: 🎓 known
+  - Logging: 🖐️ used
   - Application configuring: 🖐️ used
-  - Testing: 👂 heard
+  - Testing: 🖐️ used
-  - CI/CD: 👂 heard
+  - CI/CD: 🖐️ used
   - Readable: 🖐️ used
   - Writable: 🖐️ used
   - Transform